Why should you start writing a life coaching blog? Well, for starters because it will connect you to millions of prospective clients.

 On the other hand if you are seeking to establish yourself as an expert in the business, you will want to write in-depth articles that are well researched.

-As a next step for creating the content for your life coaching blog, research your market.
+As a next step for creating the blog, research your market.
 Here are some questions to get you started:

 - What does the target reader profile look like for your life coaching blog?
 What does the target demographic tell you about your reader: age, gender, location, technical expertise, occupation?